DISTRO-ITN/WienTrainingWeek/README.md

 7) work on a normal console launching scripts (no administrator grants are requested) after activating environment

-8) for notebooks, launch "jupyter notebook" and navigate to the diretory notebooks.
+8) for notebooks, launch "jupyter notebook" and navigate in the diretory notebooks.